cojocarimiroslav/coral_on_bpi_r2_pro/README.md

-# stalling Google Coral TPU mPCIe on Banana Pi R2 Pro
+# Installing Google Coral TPU mPCIe on Banana Pi R2 Pro

 In order to use a TPU ASIC from Google we have only 3 main options (not taking into consideration SoMs and Boards):
 - Google Coral USB Accelerator;